mivuorin/osstats-parser/readme.md

 ﻿# OssStaParser

-Helper utility tool to parse text output from ossstats-bot.
+Helper utility tool to parse text output from osstats slack bot.

 Also a learning opportunity for small scope F# project.

-TODO:
-* Add argu for command line parameters https://fsprojects.github.io/Argu/
-* output csv for spreadsheet import